brookshelley/brookshelley.github.com/books.md

     of family, world-rending powers, and ecology.
 Seriously one of the best things I've read in years, in fantasy or literature.

+56. **The Merry Spinster** – Mallory Ortberg

+    Review forthcoming when this book actually comes out.

 ## Footnotes

 [*](#les) <a name="les"></a>Lesbian Book Club